nus-cs2103-AY2223S1/ip/docs/README.md

 Pre-requisite: Have Java version 11 or later installed on your device.

-1. Download the latest doke.jar from [here]().
+1. Download the latest doke.jar from [here](https://github.com/gerardstevan/ip/releases/tag/A-Release).

-2. Copy the file to the folder you want to use as the home folder for your Yem Chatbot.
+2. Move the file to the folder you want to use as the home folder for your Doke app.

-3. Double-click the file to start the app.
-The GUI similar to the one shown below should appear in a few seconds.
-Note how the app contains some sample data.
+3. Double left-click the file to start the app.
+A window similar to the one shown below should appear after a moment.
 ![](Ui.png)

 4. Refer to the Features section below for details of the commands.